 We too, in corrupting our human nature through sinful thoughts, words, and deeds, have become like wild dogs.
 Those of us who have turned toward God for our healing and salvation in the church are being domesticated through the grace of God and the practice of the virtues.
 We still struggle with our sinful impulses, making us “little dogs” abiding in the Master’s house.

 Our Lord states, “It is not fair to take the children’s bread and throw it to the dogs.”
 Christ is the Bread from heaven (John 6:51) and it is improper to throw what is precious even to domesticated dogs.

 The children’s bread is the Eucharistic banquet of which only true children of God are worthy to partake.
 We as “little dogs” who still struggle with sin are unworthy of receiving it.

 However, if we approach with humility and repentance then we will be like the woman who says, “Yet even the dogs eat the crumbs that fall from their masters’ table.”
 With humility and faith, we approach the Eucharistic banquet to receive heavenly crumbs that come from the master’s table (the altar).

 My last point: the mother represents our spirit while the demon-possessed daughter represents our bodies and souls.
-When we have decided to live a life pleasing to God, then our spirit intercedes before the Lord, petitioning him for the healing of our body and soul (signifying our thoughts, words, and deeds), plagued by the influence of demons.
+When we have decided to live a life pleasing to God, then our spirit intercedes before the Lord, petitioning him for the healing of our body and soul, plagued by the influence of demons.

 One who has turned to Christ will find that they have a desire to follow Christ but rarely have the will power to pull their thoughts and actions into agreement with God’s standards.
 Such a person falls down before Christ beseeching him for relief from the demons that plague their minds with sinful ideas and fantasies, which results in sinful actions with the body.